joannadiong/Diong_et_al_2026_resolvePP/README.md

 ## Latex code

-LaTeX code to generate Fig 1 were written by Joanna Diong:
+LaTeX code to generate Fig 1 was written by Joanna Diong:

 * _fig1/fig1.tex_, which requires the dependency _myStyle.sty_